 Certificate of insurance: American Express Cobalt

-This Amex card offers the standard $1,000 in mobile device coverage – but it really stands out when it comes to rewards.
-You’ll earn American Express Membership Rewards at these earn rates:
+The best credit card that includes mobile device insurance is the American Express Cobalt Card.
+Its mobile device insurance includes the standard $1,000 coverage, but it really stands out for its rewards.
+You'll earn American Express Membership Rewards at these earn rates:

 - 5 points per $1 spent on eligible groceries and restaurants (up to $2,500 spent per month)